Tag Archives: ” National Outdoor Book Awards

 In it, I write about spending a year taking wilderness adventures with my wife, Penny, our nine-year-old son, Nate, and our seven-year-old daughter, Alex, in national parks that, because of climate change, are likely to be very different places by the time my kids are my age.

-Read an excerpt from my book and reviewer comments about it, view a trailer, and find links to media coverage about my book at The Big Outside Book page.
+Read reviewer comments about my book, view a trailer, and find links to media coverage about my book here.

 See the complete list of winners at noba-web.org/books12.htm.